 Of course, as with any sensory activity, heavy work is not a one-size-fits-all kind of deal.

-While some children, with or without a diagnosis respond very well to them, they may have little effect on others.
+While some children, with or without a diagnosis, respond very well to them, they may have little affect on others.
 When a child does show calming and improved attention, there are a ton of different ways to either incorporate them into your routine or set aside some time to make them happen.
 They work beautifully with a sensory diet.

 Learn what a sensory diet is here.

 When to Use Heavy Work Activities

 Heavy work activities can be used in a pinch, like the grocery store, or as part of a plan that’s been thought out in advance.
 For instance, you might notice that every time your 7 year old gets home from school, they’re bouncing off the walls, fidgety, and have a hard time communicating.
 You have seen other signs that they like proprioceptive input (aka excessive jumping or crashing into things).